namwkim/2017/wiki/rejectionsampling.md

 For our simple example, it's quite easy to determine the supremum.
 In practice, while you may know how to quickly (i.e. constant time) evaluate your function everywhere on the domain of interest, finding a bound very close to the  supremum may not be a feasible calculation.
 In addition, even if you find a tight bound for the supremum, basic rejection sampling will still be very inefficient as you will reject many samples (especially in low density regions).

+Furthermore, if you support is infinitely large, you are not going to be able to reject from an infinitely long box in finite time!

 This is a hard problem to solve and we will need other techniques to address this problem of **low acceptance probability**.

 However, it is possible to do a more efficient job while still taking advantage of the simplicity of rejection sampling.
 Our modified technique will introduce a **proposal density** $g(x)$.
 This notion of a proposal density is one used in many sampling techniques, in different ways, but its importance will always lie in figuring ways to increase the acceptance rate.